multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 # Introduction

 This tutorial aims to teach you how to write a simple staking contract, and to illustrate and correct the common pitfalls new smart contract developers might fall into.

+If you find anything not answered here, feel free to ask further questions on the Elrond Developers Telegram channel: https://t.me/ElrondDevelopers

 # Prerequisites